Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 Have you ever wondered what the life of a professional artist working for the world’s largest companies is like?
 What path does an illustrator follow from their first strokes to becoming a reference in their field?
 Get ready to immerse yourself in a fascinating story of creativity, perseverance, and passion for art.

 In this exclusive interview, we delve into the creative universe of Ulises Díaz López, a talented artist born in 1991 in Buenos Aires.
-From his beginnings at the National University of the Arts to his experiences in Canada, Ulises has left his mark on various artistic media, especially standing out in the field of storyboarding and character design.
+From his beginnings at the National University of the Arts to his experiences in Canada, Ulises has left his mark on various artistic media, particularly standing out in the field of storyboarding and character design.

 Join us on this journey through the mind of an artist who has managed to turn his passion into a successful career.
 Discover the secrets, challenges, and key moments that have shaped his trajectory.
 Are you ready to get inspired and, perhaps, discover your own path in the world of art?
 Click here to start your creative adventure.